The Youth Opportunity DashboardTM is designed to turn data into systemic change.

 Definition:

-Employment rates for youth, aged 16–24, and a snapshot of household income and proximity to jobs at the community level.
+This milestone tracks employment rates for youth, aged 16–24, and includes a snapshot of household income and proximity to jobs at the community level.

 Rationale:

-Anyone who wants a job should be able to get a job that allows them to support themselves and their families.
+Anyone who wants a job should be able to obtain employment that allows them to support themselves and their families.

 Milestone 6